Bothainakb/holbertonschool-hbnb/part1/README.md

 ## Description

 This project is the first phase of the HBnB Evolution application.
-The objective is to design the application's architecture and business logic using UML diagrams before implementation.
+The objective is to design the application's architecture and business logic using UML diagrams before implementatation.

-Project Overview:
- HBnB Evolution is a multi-tier accommodation marketplace application managing users, places, reviews, and amenities.

-Purpose:
- This document establishes the architectural layout and object relationships prior to code implementation to ensure systemic consistency.

 The documentation includes: